PenguinPuff/programming-courses/README.md

 - Introduction into Computer Science (EIDI-BWL)
 - Introduction to Programming (ITP)
 - Einführung in die Informatik (EIDI)
-- Praktikum Graundlagen in der Programmierung (PGdP)
+- Praktikum Grundlagen in der Programmierung (PGdP)
 - Functional Programming and Verification
 - Einführung in die Softwaretechnik (Introduction to Software Engineering) (EIST)
 - Advanced Concepts of Programming